 How to Anchor Drifting Ideas

 Those brilliant ideas that come to us when our minds are wandering can be easy to forget.
 Keep pads of paper and a pen near the shower, in the car and on your nightstand to capture any new ideas and solutions that come to you as you daydream.
 If you’re having trouble getting your mind off things, try doing some aerobics or going for a stroll.
-Studies have shown that taking a walk stimulates creativity,
+Studies have shown that taking a walk stimulates creativity, memory and new ideas.

 So give your brain a break.
 What innovations and original ideas can you conjure from the creative recesses of your mind?
 Allow your thoughts to wander and ramble regularly and you may be pleasantly surprised to find out.